ChromaPDX/NodeKitten/README.md

 TO USE:

-1. Build Demo App
+Confirm demo app works on your platform

+1. add NKCore folder to your project
-2. To include in your project simple add NKCore folder, put an NKView or NKUIView in an XIB file, subclass NKSceneNode as ‘MyScene’ etc. set view’s scene property to your scene.
+2. put an NKView or NKUIView in an XIB file,
+3. make a subclass NKSceneNode as ‘MyScene’ etc.
+4. in app delegate or elsewhere, set your view’s scene property to ‘MyScene’.

+IN USE:

-Most other API flow resembles Apple’s SpriteKit / Scene Kit with a few variations.
+Most of the API flow resembles Apple’s SpriteKit / Scene Kit with a few variations.
 Most animation / event handling done with ^blocks.